 Our Recommendations For Extended Car Warranties

-While Century Warranty Services offers fairly comprehensive plans and covers their customers’ repairs, we noticed concerning reviews regarding Century Warranty Services’ customer service online.
+While Century Warranty Services, Inc. offers fairly comprehensive plans and covers their customers’ repairs, we noticed concerning reviews regarding Century Warranty Services’ customer service online.
 We recommend choosing a more established third-party provider that can offer greater plan flexibility and better customer care.

 Below are the pros and cons for Century Warranty Services: